wolfy-j/lodm/README.md

 > You can read more about componenet configuration in it's official documentation.

 ## Schema Updates
 Spiral ODM component utilizes so called behaviour schemas for it's entities, such technique used to singnificantly increate component performance without recuding it's functionality.
-Since schema stored in permanent application memory you have to update it every time you changes any of you Document or DocumentEntity models (like schema, default, fillable, validates and etc).
+Since schema stored in permanent application memory you have to update it every time you doing changes any of you `Document` or `DocumentEntity` models (like schema, default, fillable, validates and etc).

 To update ODM schema simply execute: `php artisan odm:schema`